patkaiist/patkaiist.github.io/_pages/about.md

   - /about.html
 ---

+Grüezi mitenand!
 I am a postdoctoral researcher in the Department of Comparative Linguistics at the University of Zürich, as well as an honorary in the [Department of Languages & Linguistics](https://www.latrobe.edu.au/languages-and-linguistics) at La Trobe University and affiliated with La Trobe's Centre for Research on Language Diversity.
 My work is primarily on Sinitic and under-documented Tibeto-Burman varieties — primarily central Sal varities included under Tansa & Nocte — with a focus on historical phonology and tonology.

 My PhD, titled [_The tone system of Tangsa-Nocte and related northern Naga varieties_](http://arrow.latrobe.edu.au:8080/vital/access/manager/Repository/latrobe:43159), was done under the direction of my advisor, [Dr. Stephen Morey](https://scholars.latrobe.edu.au/display/smorey) and co-advisor Dr. Marija Tabain.